coteeq/tinyfibers/README.md

 tinyfibers::RunScheduler([]() {
   std::cout << "Hello from fiber!" << std::endl;
-  tinyfibers::Yield();  // Reschedule current fiber to the end of the scheduler run queue });
+  tinyfibers::self::Yield();  // Reschedule current fiber to the end of the scheduler run queue });
 ```